mvolkmann/blog/src/rust.md

 Here is an example of using the `diesel` crate to access the same PostgreSQL database:
-TODO: Finish and test this.
+TODO: Redo all these steps and test.

 1. Enter `cargo new diesel_demo`